Vezem1r/SpringForumFrontend/README.md

 - **Guest**
   - 👁️ Can view users' profiles, topics, and comments.
   - 🔍 Can search for topics based on various criteria.
-  - 🆕 Can log in or register with email verification.
   - 🚫 No permissions to interact with posts or comments.

 ---